 Transdermal supplementation normally uses 2 salts – magnesium chloride and magnesium sulphate.
 Sometimes Dead Sea salt is used too.
 As to which magnesium salt is best, Dr Mark Sircus has the following answer:

 “According to Daniel Reid, author of The Tao of Detox, magnesium sulfate, commonly known as Epsom salts, is rapidly excreted through the kidneys and therefore difficult to assimilate.
 This would explain in part why the effects of Epsom salt baths do not last long and why you need more magnesium sulfate in a bath than magnesium chloride to get similar results.
 Magnesium chloride is easily assimilated and metabolized in the human body.
 However, Epsom salts are used specifically by parents of children with autism because of the sulfate, which they are usually deficient in, sulfate is also crucial to the body and is wasted in the urine of autistic children.

 For purposes of cellular detoxification and tissue purification, the most effective form of magnesium is magnesium chloride, which has a strong excretory effect on toxins and stagnant energies stuck in the tissues of the body, drawing them out through the pores of the skin.
-This is a powerful hydrotherapy that draws toxins from the tissues, replenishes the “vital fluid” of the cells and restores cellular magnesium to optimum levels.
-Magnesium Chloride is environmentally safe, and is used around vegetation and in agriculture.
-It is not irritating to the skin at lower concentrations, and is less toxic than common table salt.
+This is a powerful hydrotherapy treatment that draws toxins from the tissues, replenishes the “vital fluid” of the cells and restores cellular magnesium to optimum levels.
+Magnesium Chloride is environmentally safe and is used around vegetation and in agriculture.
+It is not irritating to the skin at lower concentrations and is less toxic than common table salt.